Tract (literature)

-A tract is a literary work and, in current usage, usually religious in nature.
-The notion of what constitutes a tract has changed over time.
-By the early part of the 21st century, a tract referred to a brief pamphlet used for religious and political purposes, though far more often the former.
-Tracts are often either left for someone to find or handed out.
-However, there have been times in history when the term implied tome-like works.
-A tractate, a derivative of a tract, is equivalent in Hebrew literature to a chapter of the Christian Bible.
+A tract is a literary work and, in current usage, often religious in nature.
+The notion of what constitutes a tract has changed over time; by the early 21st century, the term refers to a brief pamphlet with religious or political themes.
+Tracts are often either left for someone to find or distributed as a medium of mass communication in the context of proselytism.
+However, there have been times in history when the term also implied much longer, tome-like works.
+The derivative tractate of scripture or the Talmud is the equivalent in Hebrew literature to a chapter of the Christian Bible.

 History

-The distribution of tracts pre-dates the development of the printing press, with the term being applied by scholars to religious and political works at least as early as the 7th century.
+The distribution of tracts predates the development of the printing press, with the term being applied by scholars to religious and political works at least as early as the 7th century.
 They were used to disseminate the teachings of John Wycliffe in the 14th century.
 As a political tool, they proliferated throughout Europe during the 17th century.
-They have been printed as persuasive religious material since the invention of Gutenberg's printing press, being widely utilized by Martin Luther during the start of the Lutheran movement of Christianity.
+They have been printed as persuasive religious material since the invention of Johann Gutenberg's printing press, being widely utilised by Martin Luther during the start of the Protestant Reformation.